vizdotlife/vizdotlife.github.io/_pages/announcements.md

 The launch will be broken out into three phases broken out below.

 ## Phase 1
  The first phase is a Holders Only Mint that will last 24 hours.
-This will be for collectors who hold at least one piece in any of my collections.
+This will be for collectors who hold at least one piece in any Viz collection (listed below).
 It's very important to note that assets listed on secondary marketplaces at the time of the snapshot will not be eligible for the Holders Only Mint phase.

 **Viz Collections include:**
 - [Viz.Life Art Collection](https://www.jpg.store/collection/vizlifeartcollection)